test

 3.4 How to Make Sections and Subsections

 Use section and subsection commands to organize your document.
-LATE X handles
+LATE X handles all the formatting and numbering automatically.
+Use ref and label commands for cross-references.

 3.5 How to Make Lists